mamoore1440/personal-site/src/content/finished-parts/RTH-Part-2.md

 (The Model In General) This is something you will not understand which is fine.
 Essentailly because Debt can not be created, Demand does not need to be rejected, and because ownership of Supply would not exist that there wouldn't even be a need for any type of System.
 Humanity would live in anarchy and it would work.
 Obviously this isn't the real world but we knew that most of the assumptions and facts proven in this part wouldn't be applicable to the real world.

-A higher TFP allows for S&D Connections with a higher magnitude && TFP will exist and improve over Time => Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect (18)
+A higher TFP allows for S&D Connections with a higher magnitude && TFP will exist and improve over Time => Eventually S&D Connections with EXTREMELY HIGH magnitude will be able to Connect (18)

 (The Model In General) The final proof is very interesting and extremely important.
-Because we know that TFP allows for S&D Connections with a bigger magnitude and that TFP will always increase we know that Eventually EXTREMELY HIGH magnitude S&D Connections will be able to Connect.
+Because we know that TFP allows for S&D Connections with a bigger magnitude and that TFP will always increase we know that Eventually S&D Connections with EXTREMELY HIGH magnitude will be able to Connect.
 In other words that if Humans were truly free that they would eventually have the ability to decimate everyone and everything.
 This is already the case in the world and has been for some time.
 Humanity has had the ability to set of nukes and destroy the planet for a long time.
 It's important to think about this: Nuclear technology was technology that was invented 100 years ago.

 ### Final Facts About The Model:
 Here is a quick overview of the facts we assumed and proved: